 By adopting, you are giving a new lease on life to a dog that may have been mistreated in the past but is still deserving of a loving, stable home.

-There are many benefits to adopting a rescue dog, but they will also need a lot of rehabilitating and maybe even re-naming.
+There are many benefits to adopting a dog, but they will also need a lot of rehabilitating and maybe even re-naming.

 The first week is a really important time to establish good routines, create a safe and loving space for your new dog, and make a bond that will last for years to come.